CoderPat/text-generation-inference/README.md

 This fork was created mainly due to two reasons:
 1. Primarily, it allows us faster iteration and more flexibility, which is essential for our research uses.
 It also allows more control over development and documentation, crucial for our in-house uses at CMU.
 2. While we understand the reasons behind the re-licensing, we don't want our (research) contributions to be locked behind a restrictive license.
+This fork will not sync with the upstream repository, and will be updated independently.

+*For contributors*: If HuggingFace's upstream has a feature that you want to use, please open an issue first and discuss porting the functionality independently.
+Do not just copy the code over, as it will be rejected.

 ## Table of contents